OlascoWorks/cli-grid/README.md

-# py-grid
+# cli-grid

-py-grid is a simple Python package for creating, managing, and visualizing grids.
+cli-grid is a simple Python package for creating, managing, and visualizing grids.

 This library allows you to create a grid with any number of rows and columns.
 Each cell in the grid can then be accessed and updated.
 By default, a visual representation of the grid can be displayed, but this can be disabled.